Trying to build an organic audience? SEO is going to be your new best friend.But be careful while doing your research because not all SEO

-Duplicate content is a big no-no with the search engines.
+Duplicate content is when content appears in multiple places on the internet.
+It is a big no-no with the search engines.
 That’s why you need to make sure that your content is unique.

-Take the time to run Copyscape to ensure it’s at least 70% unique and make sure to take into account common template elements.
+For blogs, website copy, or social media posts, take the time to run Copyscape to ensure it’s at least 70% unique.
+Take common template elements into account.

-Also, if you’re running an ecommerce site, you might be tempted to just copy product descriptions from the manufacturer’s website and paste them onto your own web pages.
-Resist that temptation.
+If you’re running an ecommerce site, resist that temptation to just copy product descriptions from the manufacturer’s website and paste them onto your own web pages.

 If you’re unfamiliar with the title tag, it lives up to its name.
 The content of the tag is the title of the web page.
 The description is located in the code and only shows up in the SERP.

-For example, there might be a set of categories, tags or pagination that has no title tag rules associated with it.
-In this case, you will need to block the URLs, redirect them, or dynamically optimize them.
+If there is a set of categories, tags or pagination that has no title tag rules associated with it, block, redirect, or optimize those URLs.